 Christi is originally from Virginia and moved to North Carolina to be closer to friends and family.
 She enjoys spending her spare time hanging out with friends and family, reading, and working out.

-Bri is certified by the Board of Certification (BOC) and licensed to practice as an Athletic Trainer in North Carolina by the North Carolina Board of Athletic Trainer Examiners (NCBATE) as well as in Ohio by the Occupational Therapy, Physical Therapy, Athletic Trainers Board (Ohio OTPTAT).
+Autumn maintains her Athletic Training Certification through the Board of Certification and is licensed to practice as an Athletic Trainer in North Carolina by the North Carolina Board of Athletic Trainer Examiners (NCBATE).

 Karissa Lea